-• The social history is particularly relevant when contemplating this procedure and it is sensible to enquire specifically as to the patient's occupation and any important life events.
-Nerve damage and the associated sensory deficit can have devastating consequences for patients in certain industries where their mouth or palate is essential.
+The social history is particularly relevant when contemplating this procedure and it is sensible to enquire specifically as to the patient's occupation and any important life events.
+Nerve damage and the associated sensory deficit can have devastating consequences for patients in certain industries where use of the mouth and palate is essential.
 Pericoronitis is not uncommonly associated with stress and other factors influencing the host response, and with appropriate management, the symptoms will often resolve without needing to extract the tooth at all.